 Salt and Pepper to taste

 Note: If you can't find a turkey breast London Broil cut, you can use chicken or turkey breasts.
-Be sure to adjust how long the cook time will be.
+Be sure to adjust how long the cooking time will be.

 Tools: